-You may have recently read our guide to table heights and wondered to yourself, “But what chair size do I use with these tables?”
-Put simply, counter height stools go with counter height tables and bar height stools go with bar height tables.
-But, of course, decision making is never that easy, is it?
-Often times, chairs and stools aren’t listed as being counter or bar height, and you’re left to guess for yourself.
-If you’re on the hunt for new chairs or stools for your breakroom, basement, kitchen or café, let this be your guide.
+Standing desks and adjustable-height tables have become popular, but how do you know what chair to use with them?
+It may sound simple—counter-height stools go with counter-height tables, and bar-height stools go with bar-height tables.
+But, of course, it’s never that easy, is it?
+Often, chairs and stools aren’t listed as counter- or bar-height, and you’re left to guess.
+If you’re searching for new chairs or stools for your breakroom, basement, kitchen, or café, let this be your guide.

-First things first, we recommend that you first pull out your tape measure and start measuring the height of your bar, table, or countertop.
-This will ensure that you have the accurate height of your table or countertop to know what barstool type will fit best.
+We recommend you start by pulling out your tape measure and measuring the height of your bar, table, or countertop.
+Ensuring you have the accurate height of your table or countertop is crucial to knowing what barstool type will fit best.

 Once you know the height of your table or countertop, choose a coordinating stool that will put you at the perfect height.
 There's a stool style that's suited for every table.